Seetharamks99/Seetharamks99.github.io/_pages/about.md

 {% include feature_row id ="feature_row2"  %}

+- title: "Experience"
    I obtained my Master in Science in Mechanical Engineering, with a thesis.
 I defended my Masters in the March of 2024.
 I was a graduate research assistant at the Assistive Robotics Lab, and a graduate teaching assistant for the courses Mechatronics: Theory and Application and Mechanical Design Lab.
 As a part of my graduate coursework, I also took a lot of courses in the field of robotics, mechatronics and control theory.
 Prior to this, I was an
 undergraduate at NIT Trichy, (National Institute of Technology) one of the top 10 institutions in the India for Engineering.
 I majored in Mechanical                Engineering with a minor in Electrical and Electronics Engineering.
 I was also part of several clubs, associations and served as the Technical Secretary for        the Mechanical Engineering Association.